House Design – Choose Your House Numbers to Complement the Design

 My objection has always been that the style of the house numbers should be compatible with the style of the house.
 A contemporary house would look odd with colonial numbers and vice versa.
-Today, the Chicago Tribune has an article on exactly this issue.
-It’s entitled Your house, by the numbers and was written by Mary G. Pepitone.
+The Chicago Tribune ran an article on exactly this issue.
+It was entitled Your house, by the numbers and was written by Mary G. Pepitone.

 I could not have expressed it better myself.

 Click on the comment bar to tell us your story.